For Immediate Help

 - National Suicide Prevention Lifeline, call 1-800-273-TALK (8255) or visit www.suicidepreventionlifeline.org.
 Available 24/7.

 - Aduda en español llame 1-888-628-9454.

 - Hearing and speech impaired, call 1-800-799-4TTY (4889)

-MANY, MANY activities are happening during this week and throughout the Fall.
-Click on the flyer listed under the resources below for all of the details.
-Join us in one, two or all of the events to learn more about how to prevent suicide and suicide attempt.
+Lots of events are on the horizon!
+Join us in one, two, or all of the events to learn more about how to prevent suicide and suicide attempts.
 As a community, WE CAN work TOGETHER to get people the help that is needed.

-- 4th Thursday of the Month, 7-9p.m.
-Located at Day Spring Four Square Church, 7801 NW 7th, Terrebonne.
+- Redmond area group.
 The trained facilitator is Herb Baker.
-For more information contact Herb Baker, (503) 708-3047 or email@example.com.
+Call for more information contact Herb Baker, (503) 708-3047 or email@example.com.